Optimal strategies for weighted ray search: Strategies and the Overall Approach

 \section{Strategies and the Overall Approach}

-In this section we present the strategy for our problem, assuming the full information model, and the main approach to the analysis, namely the relation between the competitiveness of {\WS} and {\sc SubsetSearch} ({\SS}).
+In this section we present the strategy for weighted star search, and the main approach to the analysis, namely the relation between the competitiveness of {\WS} and {\sc SubsetSearch} ({\SS}).
 We formally define the latter problem as follows.
 The instance to the problem consists of $m$ unweighted targets (one per ray) with the target at ray $i$ being at distance $d_i$ from the origin of the star, as well as a subset $S \subseteq T_I$ of the targets.
 The distances, as well as the subset $S$ are not known to the searcher.
 The search terminates when all targets in $S$ have been discovered; we can assume the presence of an oracle that announces this event to the searcher and thus prompts the termination.
-The cost of the search is defined as the total cost incurred at termination, whereas the cost of the ideal solution to the instance is the cost for locating all targets in $S$ assuming full information of the instance, i.e., equal to $d_S$.
-The following lemma provides a useful association between the two problems. \begin{lemma} Suppose there is a strategy $\Sigma_s$ for {\SS} such that for any instance $I_s=(S,d_0, \ldots d_{m-1})$ we have that $c(\Sigma_s,I_s) \leq \rho(|S|,m)\cdot d_S$, where $\rho(|S|,m)$ is a function of $|S|,m$.
-Then there is a strategy $A_w$ for {\WS} such that for any instance $I_w$ of this problem, $c(\Sigma_w,I_w) \leq \rho(s_I,m) \cdot \opt(I_w)$. \end{lemma} \begin{proof} Let $I_w=\{W,(d_0,w_0), \ldots ,(d_{m-1},w_{m-1})\}$ denote an instance of {\WS}.
-Consider the instance $I_s$ for {\SS} in which $m$ targets are at distances $d_0, \ldots d_{m-1}$, and $S$ is defined to be any subset of targets such that $d_S = \opt(I_w)$ and $|S|=s_I$.
-From the definition of $s_I$, such a set exists.
-Define $\Sigma_w$ for {\WS} as follows: $\Sigma_w$ executes $\Sigma_s$ until either an aggregate target weight of at least $W$ has been located, or the set $S$ itself has been discovered.
-Since $w_S\geq W$, it follows that $c(\Sigma_w,I_w)\leq c(\Sigma_s,I_S)$.
-Furthermore, since $\Sigma_S$ has competitive ratio $\rho(s_I,m)$, we have that $c(\Sigma_s,I_S)\leq \rho(s_I,m) d_S$.
-Thus, $c(\Sigma_w,I_w)\leq \rho(s_I,m) \opt(I_w)$. \end{proof} Lemma~\ref{thm:reduction} demonstrates that efficient strategies for {\SS} can be helpful in the context of {\WS}.
-The main technical result in this work is the analysis of Algorithm~\ref{alg:exponential.deterministic}, which describes a strategy that we call {\sc AdaptiveSubset} ({\AdSub} for brevity).
-Its performance guarantee is described in the theorem below, whose proof is given in Section~\ref{sec:analysis}. \begin{lemma} Let $m \geq 2$.
-Given an instance $I$ of {\SS} in which we seek a set $S\subseteq \{0, \ldots ,m-1\}$, with $S \neq \emptyset$, we have
+The cost of the search is defined as the total cost incurred at termination, whereas the cost of the optimal solution to the instance is the cost for locating all targets in $S$ assuming full information of the instance, i.e., equal to $d_S$.
+The following lemma establishes a useful association between the two problems. \begin{lemma} Suppose there is a strategy $\Sigma_s$ for {\SS} such that for any instance $I_s=(S,d_0, \ldots d_{m-1})$ we have that $c(\Sigma_s,I_s) \leq \rho(|S|,m)\cdot d_S$, where $\rho(|S|,m)$ is a function of $|S|,m$.
+Then there is a strategy $\Sigma_w$ for {\WS} such that for any instance $I_w$ of this problem, $c(\Sigma_w,I_w) \leq \rho(s_I,m) \cdot \opt(I_w)$. \end{lemma}